axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <table class="table2col">
   <tr>
    <th style="text-align:right; ">Recognized Contribution</th>
-   <td>Later get converted to RADs to make them tangible.</td>
+   <td>Later converted to RADs to make them tangible.</td>
   </tr>
   <tr>
    <th style="text-align:right; ">Co-Management</th>
    <td>Each team works by itself, without a boss.
-This is not a flat organization or a patriarchy.</td>
+Note that this is not a flat organization or a patriarchy.</td>
   </tr>
   <tr>
    <th style="text-align:right; ">Co-Ownership</th>